SimonCarlson/thesis/notes/logbook.md

+9/4-19:
+Made a GitHub Gist and sent to Martin, hopefully he can help with COSE.

+Got guidance on the COSE code from Martin, have a better understanding on how to use it.
+I think I've successfully encrypted a small message.
+Next step is to decrypt, and send it.
+Consider how to manage keys...
+Marco probably has an idea.

+"Encrypt has a MAC so that's some kind of authentication" - Martin

+Did a small preliminary qualitative evaluation of the architecture complying with SUIT.
+Should think of if it adds anything SUIT does not mention.
+Added it as a list in chapter 4

+Some progress with COSE, decryption still difficult

 8/4-19:
 Mailed Joel about certificates and DTLS, apparently Contiki-NG does not yet support it.
 I wonder how it will work considering I'm working on an older fork of the OS...
 Maybe I can just extract my files since I (probably will be/) am using standalone files from Martin.
 Meeting proposed this Thursday.